 - Further, it uses successive approximations as its ADC method.

-- In most cases, the standard packages available are the 16-pin PDIP, SOIC, and TSSOP.
+- Usually, the standard packages are the 16-pin PDIP, SOIC, and TSSOP.

 - The MCP3008 pinout has programmable analog inputs.